National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 * _Publication_ is both formal (manuscript submission) and otherwise (preprints, conferences).

 The term "protocol" is used in many ways in science.
-Basic scientists use it for how a particular laboratory reagent should be used or process, implemented.
+Basic scientists use it for how a particular laboratory reagent should be used, processed, or implemented.
 In human subjects research, it is the commitment of the researcher to how patients, and their data, will be managed in a study.

 In Real World Data analysis, the meaning is a bit different.